Tomires/thesis-masters/testing.md

 8. Move plot to desired position and scale it appropriately.
 9. Delete the scatter plot.
 10. Create a new scatter plot in front of you.
-11. Assign "Sepal Width" to one of spatial axes.
+11. Assign *Sepal Width* to one of spatial axes.
-12. Assign "Petal Width" to another spatial axis.
+12. Assign *Petal Width* to another spatial axis.
-13. Assign "Sepal Length" to the third spatial axis.
+13. Assign *Sepal Length* to the third spatial axis.
-14. Assign "Class" to plot"s color.
+14. Assign *Class* to plot's color.
 15. Slice the plot to isolate the green cluster using Petal Width.
 16. Create a new scatter plot.
-17. Load dataset "Abalone".
+17. Load dataset *Abalone*.
-18. Assign "Diameter" to one of spatial axes.
+18. Assign *Diameter* to one of spatial axes.
-19. Assign "Length" to another spatial axis.
+19. Assign *Length* to another spatial axis.
-20. Assign "Whole weight" to the third spatial axis.
+20. Assign *Whole weight* to the third spatial axis.
-21. Assign "Sex" to plot"s color.
+21. Assign *Sex* to plot's color.
-22. Assign "Rings" to plot"s size.
+22. Assign *Rings* to plot's size.
-23. Slice "Whole weight" from 0.8 to 2.0.
+23. Slice *Whole weight* from 0.8 to 2.0.

 After concluding the timed test, participants were given the third and final part of our questionnaire.
 There were tasked to choose whether they agree with the following statements on a scale from 1 to 5: